rockchalkwushock/NotesToSelf/README.md

 "test": "cross-env NODE_ENV=test nyc --reporter=text --reporter=lcov _mocha",
 ```

+### CI
-2) When using env vars and running CI...set the damn env vars in the CI!
+When using env vars and running CI...set the damn env vars in the CI whether it be through CLI or GUI!

+### Syntax
-3) One of these things is not like the other...
+One of these things is not like the other...

 ```javascript
 app.get('/api', [routes]);